-As calculation agent for your notes, GS&Co. will have discretion in making certain determinations that affect your notes, including determining: the closing price of the index stock on any coupon observation date, which we will use to determine the coupon, if any, we will pay on any applicable coupon payment date; the final index stock price on the determination date, which we will use to determine the amount we must pay on the stated maturity date; whether to postpone a coupon observation date or the determination date because of a market disruption event or a non-trading day; when and how to make anti-dilution adjustments to the index stock price; and the coupon observation dates and the coupon payment dates; and the stated maturity date.
+As calculation agent for your notes, GS&Co. will have discretion in making certain determinations that affect your notes, including determining: the closing prices of the index stocks on any coupon observation date, which we will use to determine the coupon we will pay on any applicable coupon payment date; whether your notes will be automatically called; whether to postpone a coupon observation date because of a market disruption event or a non-trading day; when and how to make anti-dilution adjustments to the index stock prices; and the coupon observation dates and the coupon payment dates; the call observation dates and the call payment dates; and the stated maturity date.
 See "Terms and Conditions - Anti-dilution adjustments" above.
 The exercise of this discretion by GS&Co. could adversely affect the value of your notes and may present GS&Co. with a conflict of interest.
 We may change the calculation agent at any time without notice and GS&Co. may resign as calculation agent at any time upon 60 days' written notice to us.

-The Calculation Agent Can Postpone a Coupon Observation Date or the Determination Date, as the Case May Be, If a Market Disruption Event or a Non-Trading Day Occurs or is Continuing
+The Calculation Agent Can Postpone a Coupon Observation Date If a Market Disruption Event or a Non-Trading Day Occurs or is Continuing

-If the calculation agent determines that, on a date that would otherwise be a coupon observation date or the determination date, a market disruption event has occurred or is continuing or that day is not a trading day, such coupon observation date or the determination date will be postponed as provided under "Terms and Conditions - Coupon observation dates" and "Terms and Conditions - Determination date", as applicable.
-In no case, however, will the coupon observation date or the determination date be postponed to a date later than the corresponding originally scheduled coupon payment date or the originally scheduled stated maturity date, as applicable, or if the corresponding originally scheduled coupon payment date or the originally scheduled stated maturity date.
-Moreover, if a coupon observation date or the determination date, as applicable, is postponed to the last possible day, but the market disruption event has not ceased by that day or that day is not a trading day, that day will nevertheless be the coupon observation date or the determination date, as applicable, for the corresponding coupon payment date or the stated maturity date.
-In such a case, the calculation agent will determine the applicable closing price of the index stock or final index stock price for such coupon observation date or the determination date based on the procedures described under "Terms and Conditions - Consequences of a market disruption event or a non-trading day" above.
+If the calculation agent determines that, on a date that would otherwise be a coupon observation date, a market disruption event has occurred or is continuing with respect to any index stock or that day is not a trading day with respect to any index stock, such coupon observation date will be postponed as provided under "Terms and Conditions - Coupon observation dates".
+In no case, however, will the coupon observation date be postponed to a date later than the corresponding originally scheduled coupon payment date, or if the corresponding originally scheduled coupon payment date is not a business day, later than the first business day after the corresponding originally scheduled coupon payment date.
+Moreover, if a coupon observation date is postponed to the last possible day, but the market disruption event has not ceased by that day or that day is not a trading day, that day will nevertheless be the coupon observation date for the corresponding coupon payment date.
+In such a case, the calculation agent will determine the applicable closing prices of the index stocks for such coupon observation date based on the procedures described under "Terms and Conditions - Consequences of a market disruption event or a non-trading day" above.

-There is No Affiliation Between the Index Stock Issuer and Us
+There Is No Affiliation Between the Index Stock Issuers and Us

-Goldman Sachs is not affiliated with the index stock issuer.
-As discussed above, however, we or our affiliates may currently or from time to time in the future engage in business with the index stock issuer.
-Neither we nor any of our affiliates have participated in the preparation of any publicly available information or made any "due diligence" investigation or inquiry with respect to the index stock issuer.
-You, as an investor in your note, should make your own investigation into the index stock issuer.
+Goldman Sachs is not affiliated with the index stock issuers.
+As discussed above, however, we or our affiliates may currently or from time to time in the future engage in business with the index stock issuers.
+Neither we nor any of our affiliates have participated in the preparation of any publicly available information or made any "due diligence" investigation or inquiry with respect to the index stock issuers.
+You, as an investor in your note, should make your own investigation into the index stock issuers.

-The index stock issuer is not involved in this offering of your notes in any way and does not have any obligation of any sort with respect to your notes.
-Thus, the index stock issuer does not have any obligation to take your interests into consideration for any reason, including in taking or not taking any corporate actions that might affect the value of your notes.
+The index stock issuers are not involved in this offering of your notes in any way and do not have any obligation of any sort with respect to your notes.
+Thus, the index stock issuers do not have any obligation to take your interests into consideration for any reason, including in taking or not taking any corporate actions that might affect the value of your notes.